9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

-The function `elements`, for example, takes a list of values, and returns a generator of random values from that list. `choose` and `oneof` we\'ll use later.
+The function `elements`, for example, takes a list of values, and returns a generator of random values from that list. `choose` and `oneof` we'll use later.
 With this, we can start writing generators for simple data types.
 For example, if we define a new data type for ternary
 logic: